telerik/report-server-docs/data-alerts-management.md

         Note: The \[ReportParameter.Name\] placeholder stands for the actual name of the report parameter.
 The list of all possible report parameters that can be used in the mail template is available through the *variables* dropdown in the Kendo editor.

--   **Rules** - the rules represent conditions which report data should satisfy in order the alert to be triggered.
+-   **Rules** - The rules are used to define conditions which report data should satisfy in order the alert to be triggered.
 In order to specify the rules, first a data item from the report should be selected.
-In the Rules grid you can define the actual rules.
-The Expression part of the rule specifies the name of a TextBox item which contains a dynamic expression which value is compared to the value in the Value part of the rule.
+In the Rules grid you can define the actual rules for that data item.
+The Expression part of the rule should specify the name of a TextBox item which contains a dynamic expression which value is compared to the value in the Value part of the rule.
 The supported operators are: "equal", "not equal", "is greater than", "is greater than or equal to", "is less than", "is less than or equal to", "in", "like", "not like".

 Activity view
 -------------